-The Acer KG251QF 144Hz gaming monitor is a gorgeous ultra-slim display with a rapid 1ms response time speed, AMD FreeSync, and many more useful gaming features.
+The Acer KG251QF 144Hz gaming monitor is a gorgeous ultra-slim display with a fast 1ms response time speed, AMD FreeSync, and many more useful gaming features.

-It should not be confused with the Acer KG251Q which is the 75Hz model.
+It should not be confused with the Acer KG251Q, which is a 75Hz model.

-The Full HD resolution won’t give you a particularly eye-catching image quality, but it offers a decent amount of details and screen space.
+Full HD resolution won’t give you a particularly eye-catching image quality, but it provides a solid amount of detail clarity and screen real estate.

-More importantly, it’s not demanding to drive, so it will be easier on your GPU to push the frame rate all the way up to 144FPS and beyond.
+More importantly, it’s not demanding to drive, so it will be easier on your GPU to push the frame rate up to 144FPS and beyond.

 As it’s common for TN panels, the viewing angles are narrow and cause the image to shift in color, contrast, and brightness when you’re looking at the screen from skewed angles.

 Furthermore, the colors won’t be as vibrant and accurate as they are on IPS and VA panels, but if you want the fastest pixels for competitive gaming, it’s a fair trade-off.

 The Acer KG251QF screen is flicker-free, and there’s a low blue light filter, so you can game for hours without having to worry about eye fatigue or headaches due to screen flickering.

 Moving on, the Acer KG251QF input lag is only ~5ms, which along with the rapid 1ms response time speed and 144Hz refresh rate, make this monitor fit for professional, fast-paced gaming.

 Thanks to its quick response time, there is next to none ghosting and motion blur caused by fast-moving objects allowing you to focus on your target without distractions.